Designer Tips For Creating Beautiful Luxury Walk-in Showers

 Tile Shower Ideas

-Another popular material for walk in showers are tiles.
-Tiles may be ceramic, porcelain, mosaic, subway, natural stone or faux stone.
-Tiles add different characters to a walk in shower, depending on its composition and material.
+Another popular material for walk-in showers is tiles.
+Tiles may be ceramic, porcelain, mosaic, subway, natural stone, or faux stone.
+Depending on their composition and material, tiles add different characters to a walk-in shower.
+Tiles are also readily available in local home improvement stores and suppliers in different colors and patterns, allowing for more design options.

 Shower with Mosaic Designs

 Mosaic tiles are available in a wide spectrum of designs and a myriad of colors.
 Some have a metallic shimmer effect while others have a glossy appearance.
-In terms of application, it can be used to cover an eye catching accent wall or wall niches.
-The mosaic tiles can be mix and matched to produce unique patterns which suits the design of your walk in shower and your personal taste.
+In terms of application, it can cover an eye-catching accent wall or wall niches.
+The mosaic tiles can be mixed and matched to produce unique patterns that suit the design of your walk-in shower and your personal taste.
+Glass mosaic tiles, in particular, have a luminous attribute that reflects light well, thus attracting the eye and producing a stunning, dramatic effect for a bathroom.
+Mosaic tiles are also widely available in local tile suppliers and is cheaper compared to other materials.

 Large Subway Tile Shower

-By definition, subway tiles are small rectangular cut tiles that are typically 3 inches by 6 inches in size.
-This is made of glazed ceramic and is known for their simplicity and classic beauty.
-Typically in color white, subway tiles are very versatile because it goes with most walk in shower designs and bathroom styles.
-In addition to that, subway tiles are easy to clean, moisture resistant and stain resistant.
+By definition, subway tiles are small, rectangular tiles that are typically 3 inches by 6 inches in size.
+This is made of glazed ceramic and is known for its simplicity and classic beauty.
+Typically in color white, subway tiles are very versatile because they go with most walk-in shower designs and bathroom styles.
+In addition to that, subway tiles are easy to clean, moisture resistant, and stain resistant.
+When used for walk-in showers, subway tiles contribute a crisp look, making bathrooms look brighter and more spacious.
+This material also works well for creating subtle accent walls.

 Related Bathroom Galleries You May Like: